What we’re about

 The walk organisers do not have training or insurance.
 Therefore, anyone who joins the walk is accountable for their own safety and anyone they bring with them.
 By signing up you accept this.

 Check the weather (on multiple websites) before leaving your residence.
 Bring clothing & footwear suitable for the forecast.
 We advise you to bring walking boots for any medium or harder walk.
-Trainers are only recommended for easy walks.
+Trainers are only recommended for leisurely and easy walks.
 Bring a coat just in case (this is Britain after all...) and extra layers if it is going to be cold.

 All proceeds go towards equipment for leading walks, group events & trips.
 A percentage will go to charities.